-Termidor, short for Termidor SC, most often serves as a subterranean termiticide application.
+Termidor, short for Termidor SC (suspended concentration), most often serves as a subterranean termiticide application.
 Occasionally it's applied to kill ants.
-The only difference between the products available to homeowners and professionals is the quantity in which it's sold.
-The "SC" stands for "suspended concentrate."
-Termidor is not recommended as a termite killer indoors.
-Drywood termites are usually found inside the house, where a nontoxic wood treatment, such as borate, is a more effective option.
+Although it works well when applied to underground areas, Termidor is not recommended as a termite killer indoors.
+For drywood termites inside your home, opt for a nontoxic wood treatment like borate rather than Termidor.

 The Underground Lifestyle

 Subterranean termites can't abide sunlight and must have a humid environment to thrive.
 Thus, they travel only underground, accessing your wood structures from below via mud tubes they construct when it's dark and cool.
-In order for the termites to come in contact with the Termidor, the chemical must be placed where they are likely to pass through: the soil near and under your home.
+In order for the termites to come in contact with the Termidor, then, the chemical needs to go where they are likely to pass through it: in the soil around and under your home.

 Application for Subterranean Termites